Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity: Test Statistics

-The three tests, $\Delta$, $\mathcal{J}$, and $LM$, are consistent for $H_0$ and have well-established (local) power properties.
-However, none has been explicitly studied in the context of local power against grouped slope structures, which is the focus of the next section.
+The three tests, $\Delta$, $\mathcal{J}$, and $LM$, are consistent for $H_0$ and have well-established local power properties.
+However, none has been explicitly studied for local power against small-group heterogeneity, which is the focus of the next section.